nhathapham22/MVDM/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Welcome to the Movie Database Web App!
+Welcome to the Movie Database Management Web App!
 This web application allows users to store information about movies, including the title, director, and description.
 It provides a user-friendly interface to manage your movie collection with features such as adding new movies, editing existing entries, deleting entries, and viewing all movies in the database.

 ![Movie Database Management](https://github.com/nhathapham22/MVDM/blob/main/img/web%20app%20screenshot.png)